 The following organisations are key stakeholders in the Clinic:

-Federation University- Will be co-located with Monash University for 2017 and we will be involved with their Nurse Placements.
+Federation University- Was co-located with Monash University in 2017 and is involved with their Nurse Placements.

 Monash University – Monash will be actively involved in the provision of inter-professional undergraduate education at the Clinic.